mrbusche/backseatfan.com/_posts/2010-08-31-roger-federer-between-the-legs-shot-2010-us-open.md

 <div class="entry">
   <p>
     Here is an amazing shot between the legs shot by Rodger Federer in the 2010 US Open.
 He best is the reaction of Brian Dabul after the shot.
-He face is saying &#8220;What the fuck am I supposed to do?&#8221;<br /> <br /> He has to practice this shot, and just wait for the perfect opportunity to unload it.
+He face is saying "What the fuck am I supposed to do?"<br /> <br /> He has to practice this shot, and just wait for the perfect opportunity to unload it.
 That isn't luck people, that is all skill.
 Federer went on to win the match.
   </p>
 </div>